Outdoor Learning and Eco School

 · Improve sleep and mood

 · Learn about spiritual meaning

 Euxton Primrose Hill are very proud to be part of Eco-Schools which recognises our commitment to developing strategies that sustain and enhance resources for the environment.
 Our aim is to create an environmental awareness amongst our pupils, parents and neighbourhood community by promoting learning and strategies to improve our world; this enables the pupils to be create strategies to tackle environmental problems.
-Fifteen Eco warriors formed from year groups 1-6 meet up every week providing an opportunity for the pupils to develop leadership skills, improve well-being, confidence, knowledge and environmental awareness.
+A different group of Eco warriors formed from year groups 1-6 meet up for a seven week block each term (this allows a greater number of children to be involved) providing an opportunity for the pupils to develop leadership skills, improve well-being, confidence, knowledge and environmental awareness.

 Throughout the year we;

 · plant around our school grounds and in our gardens

 · monitor our energy and waste